 A. Anticipated Future Trends

 Study abroad will continue to be emphasized at M.S.U.
-Because the University requires two years of foreign language study for entrance, or completion of this requirement once students enroll, there will continue to be a need for the French 100 and 200 level courses which are taught each semester, typically by French graduate students and visiting faculty.
-The M.S.U.
-Evening College consistently offers conversational French for people in the community intending to visit France, also taught by the graduate students and visiting faculty.
+Because the University requires two years of foreign language study for entrance, or completion of this requirement once students enroll, there will continue to be a need for the French 100 and 200 level courses which are taught each semester, typically by French graduate students and fixed term faculty.
 With teaching opportunities for graduate students available, the M.A. and PhD programs will continue to have students.
-The New Residential College being developed by the College of Arts and Letters may have an impact on the needs for materials in French and about France, as we hear foreign language and “other culture” study is to be part of it.
-Time will tell.
+There is some interest in languages, cultures, and second language acquisition in the RCAH, Residential College in Arts and Humanities.
 We anticipate collecting electronic research data subsets created by faculty and graduate students from our electronic resources.

 B. Relationships with Other Resources

 On campus branch or format collections, if any.

 Art Library collects visual art, art history, architecture, architectural history, and design material

 Music Library collects music, music history, music recordings, and musical scores.

 Special Collections collects works published prior to 1866 and popular culture material.
 The French studies librarian assists with some selections related to history and literature

 Africana and area studies bibliographers collect relative to French language and culture in Africa, Asia, and Latin America